 Global grant projects must have a minimum total budget of \$30,000.
 This includes the World Fund award (minimum \$15,000, maximum \$200,000), which is based on a 100 percent match of District Designated Fund allocations or a 50 percent match of cash contributions from the sponsors.
 All global grants must be sponsored by two clubs or districts: a host sponsor in the country where the activity takes place and an international sponsor outside that country.

-When planning a global grant project, sponsors should conduct a thorough needs assessment that explores the pressing concerns in the project location as well as the club and community resources available to address them.
-Work with your district international service committee chair and other district leaders to improve the global grant planning process and development of project partnerships to improve the quality, impact, and sustainability of your global grants.
+When planning a global grant project, sponsors should conduct a thorough community assessment that explores the pressing concerns in the project location as well as the club and community resources available to address them.
 Connect with local Rotarian and Rotary alumni experts who can offer valuable guidance early in the planning process.